libbyshoop/database-book/_sources/08TinyDB/00creatureDBOverview.rst

 A small example database
 -------------------------

 Here is a conceptual schema for a database that we will use throughout the rest of this book.
+It is expanded from the examples used in Chapters 2-4 that were for simpler illustrations mapping of schema fragments to SQL creation and population statements.

 |